NyxHexen/CI_MS2_MM/readme.md

 - Increase brand awareness;
 - Create traffic by designing a fun quiz;
 - Provide clients with an easy way to book classes;
-- Provide customers contact details and location;
+- Provide users with contact details and location;
 - Market online courses;

 ---